All Episodes

 She doesn't like anything that makes her feel like she's in the middle of confrontation, but she can't stop listening to it.

-She's got a simple outs call the on-off button on the radio.
+She's got a simple ouch, call the on-off button on the radio.

-Yeah, it's it's weird with liberals too, because when you start showing them actual fact, like either global warming or the war or whatever have you, when they bring up the subject, and then you start showing it to them, they're like, oh, I don't want to talk about it anymore, because they get it totally challenges their world view, and it's it's just ridiculous.
+Yeah, it's weird with liberals, too, because when you start showing them actual fact, like either global warming or the war or whatever have you, when they bring up the subject and then you start showing it to them, they're like, oh, I don't want to talk about it anymore because it totally challenges their worldview.

-You know, they're they're funny uh and and and they're they've clearly uh are laughable.
+You know, they're funny and they clearly are laughable.

 But if these people ever become a majority and gain power, they're Stalinists.